-The Great Lego Race with VR is our favorite ride of the park.
+The Great Lego Race with VR is our favorite ride in the park.
 The first day it wasn’t available but the second day when it was we rode it 3 times in a row.
-For the Aquazone there are buttons people can push that shoots watercannons.
-If you keep your vehicle pooled in when going back that area you should avoid them and stay dry.
+For the Aquazone there are buttons people can push that shoot water cannons.
+If you keep your vehicle pooled in when going back to that area you should avoid them and stay dry.

 - Aquazone Wave Racer (you may get wet)

 - Technic tot Spot